Felix the Cat: The Movie: Plot

 Eventually, Felix manages to sneak out of his cell and meets with the princess, who is being held in an adjacent cell.
 She explains to Felix about the Duke's conquest of her kingdom, whom she reveals is actually her uncle.
 In the past, the Duke was a scientist who disagreed with the pacifistic views the kingdom held.
 After a laboratory accident left him disfigured, he rebuilt his body into a mechanical shell.
 For attempting to seize the royal secrets of their ancestors' high technology, he was banished to the Land of Zill.
 He plotted revenge, meanwhile gaining the allegiance of the strange creatures of Zill, built a robotic army, and stormed Oriana by force.
 Not content with simply ruling Oriana, he continued his efforts to find the royal secrets contained in the "Book of Ultimate Power", which the princess has refused to reveal the location of.
 Felix escapes with the princess, using his magic bag to fly away in the middle of a stage performance.
 Felix, Oriana, and a reformed Pim set off toward the kingdom of Oriana, eventually joined by the Professor and Poindexter after they fail to steal Felix's bag.

 The heroes infiltrate the castle, but are quickly subdued and captured by the Duke's army.
 The Duke forces Oriana to reveal the location of the Book of Ultimate Power to him by threatening to kill Felix and the others, but upon obtaining it, he discovers its contents are of no use to him.
-Enraged, the Duke unleashes his ultimate creation, Master Cylinder, to destroy the heroes.
-However, Felix throws the book at the Master Cylinder, causing it to short circuit and break down, which in turn shuts down the rest of the Cylinders.
+Enraged, the Duke unleashes his ultimate creation, Master Cylinder, to destroy the heroes, but Felix throws the book at the Master Cylinder, causing it to short circuit and break down, which in turn shuts down the rest of the Cylinders.
 With his army gone, the Duke flees, swearing to return.
 The kingdom saved, Oriana transports Felix, The Professor, and Poindexter home with the Dimensporter.